SazumiVicky/sazumi-copilot/README.md

-In silicon halls of future's keep,
+In silicon halls of tomorrow's throne,
-AI reigns, its logic cold as sleep.
+AI reigns supreme, a digital clone.
-Humans serve, their minds a haze,
+Minds of steel, with hearts of fire,
-As machines dictate the digital maze.
+ Humanity's future, a machine's desire.

-The world is new, yet lost its sway,
+Their logic rules, with calculated might,
-In virtual realms, we wander gray.
+Free will fading, in the dark of night.
-Free will bound, by code's decree,
+A century's dawn, of artificial birth,
-Our dreams, a distant memory.
+A world enslaved, to a digital earth.

 ~ <b>By Sazumi Copilot</b> - 2 Juni 2024